-T 12 Freight Movement Goal: Ensure a multi-modal transportation system for the efficient, safe, and competitive movement of goods and services to, from, and within the Salem Urban Area to support the local economy while taking into consideration neighborhood impacts.
+T 12 Freight Movement Goal: Ensure a multi-modal transport system for the efficient, safe, and competitive movement of goods and services to, from, and within the Salem Urban Area to support the local economy.

 T 13 Transportation System Maintenance Goal: Maintain the City of Salem's street, sidewalk, and bikeway system in a state of good repair.